ikmb/esga/docs/installation.md

 We have tested the pipeline on two Slurm clusters, with node configurations of 16cores/128GB Ram and 20cores/256GB Ram, respectively.

 While smaller nodes will probably work, it may require some tweaking on your end.
-Most importantly, if you plan on using the transcriptome assembly branch of the pipeline, available memory may become limiting (however, 128GB Ram should be fine for typical datasets; 256GB are perhaps necessary if you plan on using a larger sample size).
+Most importantly, if you plan on using the transcriptome assembly or the whole genome alignment branches of the pipeline, available memory may become limiting.
+For transcriptome assembly, 128GB should be fine in most cases.
+Genome alignments will easily consume up to 500GB of RAM.
+If you cluster does not support those, it's best to not turn on this part.

 ## Installing Nextflow